JeffersonLab/halld_recon/src/plugins/Calibration/CDC_amp/README.md

 # Labelling dead straws for MC

 This uses the histograms from the plugin CDC_amp.
 One evio file is sufficient.
-The scripts referred to here are in the subdirectory scripts.
+The scripts referred to are in the subdirectory scripts_mc.

 list\_dead\_straws.C looks through the histogram of tracked hits and compiles a list of straws for which the number of tracked hits is less than 1/4 of the average for their ring of straws. find\_dead\_straws.py runs list\_dead\_straws.C over all root files in the subdirectory hists.